mingyi456/ComfyUI-DFloat11-Extended/README.md

 # Extended ComfyUI Plugin for DFloat11

-### Update: LoRA support is now *tentatively* out of experimental stage, for Chroma, Flux and Z-Image
+### Update: LoRA support is now *tentatively* out of experimental stage, for Chroma, Flux and Z-Image.
+Tested using both the core LoraLoaderModelOnly node and rgthree's Power Lora Loader node.

 <b>Currently supported model architectures:
 - Flux.1-dev and schnell